mdekstrand/cs533-web/week3/index.md

 ## {{mvideo}} Manipulating Data

 This video goes over the core Pandas data selection and manipulation operations.
-Arguably it should have been last week, but we'll do it this week!

-The video is primarily a tour guide — the technical content is in the notebooks.
+It is primarily a tour guide — the technical content is in the notebooks.

 :::{video}
 :id: d11f8f0d-491e-4d6f-b705-ac2b0029c35c